andrei-punko/cv/CV/Andrei_Punko_CV_(eng).md

 Senior Java backend developer with 14 years experience in the creation of web- and distributed applications

 - Main technology stack - is Java with a standard set of frameworks for backend development
-- Have hands-on experience with Git and CI tools
+- Has hands-on experience with Git and CI tools
 - Able to use Unix command line in the scope of usual backend tasks
-- Have knowledge of common algorithms and data structures
+- Has knowledge of common algorithms and data structures
 - Able to cover code with a wide range of tests: unit / integration / functional / performance
-- Have some experience in math, physics and numerical modeling
+- Has some experience in math, physics and numerical modeling
-- Likes clean & tested code, refactoring, write documentation
+- Likes clean & tested code, refactoring, writes documentation

 ## Contacts